LIT-Protocol/developer-guides-code/account-abstraction/google/README.md

 ### Specific Files to Reference

-- `src/litCode.ts`: Contains the main logic for connecting to the Lit network, initializing the `LitAuthClient` and `GoogleProvider`, and authenticating the user.
+- `src/litCode.ts`: Contains the main logic for initializing the `LitAuthClient` and `GoogleProvider` and authenticating the user.

 ## Additional Notes